Tourist Map of Laos: Best Place to Visit in 2025

 • Phongsaly, the Land of Mountain Tribes

-This province is one of the most unique and fascinating in Laos, with no equivalent in this forgotten country.
-It is home to 22 captivating mountain tribes who still live according to their distinctive traditional values.
-Dressed in colorful costumes, they farm the land as they have done for centuries.
+It is home to 22 captivating hill tribes that still live by their distinctive traditional values, donning colorful costumes and cultivating the land as they have for centuries.

 Phongsaly''s Ethnic Diversity